 Highcliffe Castle has been described as arguably the most important surviving house of the Romantic and Picturesque style of architecture, which flourished at the end of the 18th century and the beginning of the 19th century.
 Its significance is recognised nationally by its Grade 1 status on the Statutory List of Buildings of Special Architectural and Historical Interest.

-The magnificent building, once lavishly furnished in the 18th century French style remained a family home until the 1950s.
-In the late 1960s two fires rendered the building derelict and in 1977, to prevent further deterioration, Christchurch Borough Council purchased it.
+Built mainly between 1831 and 1836, the Castle is the realisation of one man’s fantasy.
+He was Lord Stuart de Rothesay, a distinguished diplomat who had known and loved the cliff-top site overlooking Christchurch Bay since he was a boy.The magnificent building, once lavishly furnished in the 18th century French style remained a family home until the 1950s.
+In the late 1960s two fires rendered the building derelict and in 1977, to prevent futher deterioration, Christchurch Borough Council purchased it.
 More information can be found at our Wikipedia page.

 Today the Castle’s renovated exterior is testimony of the remarkable skills of craftsmen and women who carried out a huge repair and conservation programme in the 1990s, jointly funded by Christchurch Borough Council, English Heritage and with a £2.65 million grant from the Heritage Lottery Fund.
 In 2008 a further £1.2 Million programme of repair was completed to enable public access to the State Dining Room, Butler’s Pantry and East Tower.
 A second round of Heritage Lottery Funding was awarded in March 2016 which has lead to our third conservation project due to be finished in Spring 2019.

 Today the Castle stands overlooking wonderful views of the Isle of Wight, making it the perfect setting for weddings and events.